zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 #### Result

-In the end, our state class looks like:
+In the end, your state class looks like:

 ```dart
 class _MyHomePageState extends State<MyHomePage> {